koor-tech/koor/Documentation/Troubleshooting/ceph-common-issues.md

 Many of these problem cases are hard to summarize down to a short phrase that adequately describes the problem.
 Each problem will start with a bulleted list of symptoms.
 Keep in mind that all symptoms may not apply depending on the configuration of Rook.
 If the majority of the symptoms are seen there is a fair chance you are experiencing that problem.

 If after trying the suggestions found on this page and the problem is not resolved, the Rook team is very happy to help you troubleshoot the issues in their Slack channel.
-Once you have [registered for the Rook Slack](https://slack.rook.io), proceed to the `#ceph` channel to ask for assistance.
+Once you have [registered for the Rook Slack]([the GitHub Discussions](https://github.com/koor-tech/koor/discussions)

 See also the [CSI Troubleshooting Guide](../Troubleshooting/ceph-csi-common-issues.md).